huihuiyihan/dtkocher.github.io/_posts/2016-02-01-keys-to-the-kingdom-from-angular1-to-2.md

 </ol>
 ```

-First we are going to have to send the Subtasks directive the index of the directive that they belong to.
+First we are going to have to send the Subtasks directive the index of the task that they belong to.
 This
-is done by passing the index as we loop.
+is done by passing the index as we loop to the attribute task-index.

 ``` js
 //tasks.js